huypham102110/Carbon-Emission-Analysis/README.md

 | 2015 | 10840415  |
 | 2016 | 1640182   |
 | 2017 | 340271    |

+Conclusion:
+A sharp spike in 2015 (due to electrical machinery and automobiles) followed by a decline.

 ### 7. Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?
 ```sql